 “Simple things should be simple.
-Complex things should be possible” from Alan Kay is one of my top product development principles
+Complex things should be possible” from Alan Kay, is one of my favorite product development principles

-Products such as Photoshop, Outlook, Excel, Figma… began with a few simple use cases, and have evolved into sophisticated solutions to satisfy the increasing of customer expectations.
+Products such as Photoshop, Outlook, Excel, Figma… began with a few simple use cases, and have evolved over decades into sophisticated solutions to satisfy the increase in their customer expectations.

 Other simpler products, focusing on the fundamental use cases for the basic users, are founded to capture the market share, Canva vs Photoshop, Slack vs Email, Airtable vs Excel, e.g.